Ishrat Hashmi

 Ishrat Hashmi was a Pakistani actress.
-Ishrat acted in numerous television dramas.
-She was known for her roles in dramas in Dhoop Kinare, Ana, Shehzori and Uncle Urfi.
+She was known for her roles in the dramas Dhoop Kinare, Ana, Shehzori and Uncle Urfi.

 Early life

 Ishrat was born in 1948 in Karachi, Pakistan.
 She completed her studies from University of Karachi.
 She started working at Radio Pakistan in Lahore in 1959.

 Career

-She made her debut as an actress on PTV in 1970s.
+She made her debut as an actress on PTV in the 1970s.
 She was noted for her roles in dramas Shama, Afshan, Aroosa and Naukar Ke Aage Chakar.
-She also appeared in dramas Family 93, Ba Adab, Ba Mulahiza, Khala Khairan, Zeenat, Zair, Zabar, Pesh and Tipu Sultan: The Tiger Lord.
-Since then she appeared in dramas Shehzori, Aakhri Chattan, Kya Bane Baat, Burger Family, Ana, Bahadur Ali and Dhoop Kinare.
-In 1973 she also appeared in movie Naam Kay Nawab.
-In 2005, Tributes were paid to her at the 1st Indus Drama Awards in Karachi by television personalities including Moin Akhter, Adnan Siddiqui, Faysal Qureshi, Sultana Siddiqui, Humayun Saeed and Babra Sharif.
+She also appeared in dramas Family 93, Ba Adab Ba Mulahiza, Khala Khairan, Zeenat, Zair, Zabar, Pesh and Tipu Sultan: The Tiger Lord.
+She later appeared in dramas Shehzori, Aakhri Chattan, Kya Bane Baat, Burger Family, Ana, Bahadur Ali and Dhoop Kinare.
+In 1973 she also appeared in the movie Naam Kay Nawab.
+In 2005, tributes were paid to her at the 1st Indus Drama Awards in Karachi by television personalities including Moin Akhter, Adnan Siddiqui, Faysal Qureshi, Sultana Siddiqui, Humayun Saeed and Babra Sharif.